This page supplements the GENERAL HANDBOOK by providing information specific to the RUSSIAN IN BISHKEK PROGRAM.

 - At least 18 years old on day 1 of the program

-- Meets the Kyrgyz language requirements:
+- Meets the Russian language requirement

 - Indiana University Language Workshop | +1 812-855-2889 | languageworkshop@iu.edu